 What’s the biggest threat to marine life?

-By: Broadreach HQ High School Adventures, Middle School, Scuba, Marine Biology, Wildlife Biology
+By: Broadreach HQ January 24, 2020 High School Adventures, Middle School, Scuba, Marine Biology, Wildlife Conservation

 As the human population grows, the demand for natural resources, such as salt and freshwater fish, increases as well.
 To keep up with demand, advanced technology is used to find greater numbers of larger fish.
 Our desire to net the largest species with the biggest individual fish size has resulted in overfishing down the food web.
 As the numbers of these larger fish populations decrease, we begin to fish smaller species that were not previously sought after.
 Because of this, overfishing has the most damaging impact on marine life ecosystems than any other danger they face.